sahandsaeidi/snake-game/README.md

 # 🐍 Snake Game

-> A classic Snake game with advanced features built with HTML, CSS, and JavaScript.
+> A classic Snake game with advanced features, mobile touch controls, and responsive design built with HTML, CSS, and JavaScript.

 ---